Vaixle/proof-of-work/README.md

 ### Description
 - A protected TCP server with the challenge-response.
-- The choice of the POW algorithm should be explained.
 - After Proof Of Work verification, server send one of the quotes from “word of wisdom” book.

 ---